 The best way to provide grounding at an older outlet is to install a new circuit cable with a ground wire and connect it to a new three-slot grounded outlet.
 If you're not ready to take that on, you can replace the old two-prong outlet with a GFCI (ground-fault circuit interrupter) outlet.
 This helps protect you from shock if there is a ground fault.
 For example, if you plug in an old appliance with wiring problems, the GFCI outlet likely will shut off the power before the appliance gives you a shock.
-Be aware that GFCI outlet does not provide a ground.
+Be aware that a GFCI outlet does not provide a true ground.
 This means that, among other limitations, a surge protector plugged into the outlet will not work as designed.

 Testing for Ground

 If you ever want to check an existing outlet for ground, plug in a $5 tool called an outlet tester or receptacle tester.
 It will tell you if the outlet is grounded and can indicate wiring problems, such as hot and neutral wires being reversed.
 A group of LED lights on the tester will light up in different patterns that can be "read" to tell you what problems, if any, exist with the outlet.